Brian Anderson Player Props: Brewers vs. Cardinals

 Brian Anderson At The Plate

-- Anderson leads Milwaukee with nine hits and an OBP of .565, plus a team-best slugging percentage of 1.056.
+- Anderson leads Milwaukee with 10 hits and an OBP of .593, plus a team-best slugging percentage of 1.000.

-- Among the qualified batters, he ranks first in batting average, while his on-base percentage ranks sixth and he is first in slugging.
+- Among qualifying hitters, he ranks first in batting average, while his on-base percentage ranks first and he is third in slugging.

-- Anderson is batting .500 with three homers during his last outings and is on a six-game hitting streak.
+- Anderson enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .533 with three homers.

-- Anderson has gotten a hit in all six games this year, with more than one hit twice.
+- Anderson has gotten a hit in all seven games this year, with more than one hit twice.

-- In six games played this season, he has hit a homer in two of them.
+- In seven games played this year, he has hit a homer in two of them.

-- Anderson has driven in a run in three games this season (50.0%), including two games with multiple runs batted in.
+- In three games this year (42.9%), Anderson has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five of six games (83.3%), including multiple runs twice.
+- He has scored in six of seven games (85.7%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.